muratk5n/thirdwave/en/2021/03/power-of-nations-beckley.md

-The problem, however, is that these are the same gross indicators that made China look like a superpower during its century of humiliation: in the mid1800s, China had the world’s largest economy and military;
+The problem, however, is that these are the same gross indicators that made China look like a superpower during its century of humiliation: in the mid-1800s, China had the world’s largest economy and military;
-led the world in manufacturing output; ran a trade surplus with Britain; presided over a tributary system that extended Chinese trade and investment, infrastructure projects, and soft power across continental East Asia; and was celebrated in the West for its consumer market potential and tradition of bureaucratic competence and scientiªc ingenuity.
+led the world in manufacturing output; ran a trade surplus with Britain; presided over a tributary system that extended Chinese trade and investment, infrastructure projects, and soft power across continental East Asia; and was celebrated in the West for its consumer market potential and tradition of bureaucratic competence and scientific ingenuity.

 Obviously China is not as weak today as it was in the nineteenth century, but neither is it as powerful as its gross resources